spshubham/url-service/README.md

 o start the service use following steps:

-npm intsall
+1.npm intsall
-use api doc present in the api_doc folder for documentation npm start
+2.use api doc present in the api_doc folder for documentation 3.npm start

 Unit Test:
 npm run test